TOAST-DOCS/Gamebase/en/unreal-logger.md

 ## Game > Gamebase > User Guide for Unreal SDK > Logger

-This document describes how to use Unreal NHN Cloud Logger SDK.
+This document describes how to Log & Crach Search API.

 ### Initialize
 Initialize NHN Cloud Logger SDK with appkey issued from Log & Crash Search.